alexscheitlin/master-project-evoting/ethstats/README.md

 ## How to run

-The explorer is automatically started with the start-script `docker-up.sh` and also removed inside `doker-down.sh`
+The explorer is automatically started with the start-script `docker-up.sh` and also removed inside `doker-down.sh` (both scripts found in the root of the project)

 ```bash
 chmod +x ./docker-start.sh